vllab-cau/vllab-cau.github.io/_pages/research.md

 <img src='/images/SRFC.png' width="300" align="left" style="margin-right:30px">

-   This project aims to develop an object-oriented framework to learn transferable knowledge for task planning of a robot.
+   This project aims to develop an object-oriented framework to learn transferable knowledge and task hierarchy for task planning of a robot.

    Funded by Samsung Research Funding & Incubation Center.<br>